-On January 30, 2009, Simon Property's Board of Directors approved a quarterly common stock dividend of \$0.90 per share, to be paid in a combination of cash and shares of its common stock.
-The distribution rate on our units is equal to the dividend rate on Simon Property's common stock.
-While our unitholders will have the right to elect to receive their distribution in either cash or units, we have announced that the aggregate cash component of the distribution will not exceed 10% of the total distribution, or \$0.09 per unit.
-If the number of unitholders electing to receive cash would result in our payment of cash in excess of this 10% limitation, we will allocate the cash payment on a pro rata basis among those unitholders making the cash election.
-Simon Property has reserved the right to elect to pay the first quarter dividend, and as a result our distribution, all in cash.
-Simon Property's Board of Directors reviews and approves Simon Property's dividends and, as a result, our distributions, on a quarterly basis, and no determination has been made about whether the remaining 2009 dividends will be paid in a similar combination of cash and common stock.
-Paying all or a portion of its remaining 2009 dividends in a combination of cash and common stock allows Simon Property to satisfy its REIT taxable income distribution requirement under existing IRS revenue procedures, while enhancing financial flexibility and balance sheet strength.
+On January 30, 2009, our Board of Directors approved a quarterly common stock dividend of \$0.90 per share, to be paid in a combination of cash and shares of our common stock.
+While our stockholders will have the right to elect to receive their dividend in either cash or common stock, we have announced that the aggregate cash component of the dividend will not exceed 10% of the total dividend, or \$0.09 per share.
+If the number of stockholders electing to receive cash would result in our payment of cash in excess of this 10% limitation, we will allocate the cash payment on a pro rata basis among those stockholders making the cash election.
+We have reserved the right to elect to pay this dividend all in cash.
+Our Board of Directors reviews and approves dividends on a quarterly basis, and no determination has been made about whether our remaining 2009 dividends will be paid in a similar combination of cash and common stock.
+Paying all or a portion of the 2009 dividend in a combination of cash and shares of our common stock allows us to satisfy our REIT taxable income distribution requirement under existing IRS revenue procedures, while enhancing our financial flexibility and balance sheet strength.